jonkmatsumo/facebook-cleanup/README.md

 This project provides a programmatic solution for bulk deletion of historical Facebook content.
 It uses Playwright to automate the deletion process through Facebook's legacy mobile interface (`mbasic.facebook.com`) with built-in safety measures to avoid account lockouts.

-**⚠️ Warning**: This tool violates Facebook's Terms of Service regarding automated actions.
-Use at your own risk.
-The risk of account suspension is real.

 ## Project Status

 **Environment Setup** ✅ Complete